skyfrog/activecampaign-api-php/README.md

         apiUser: userName
         apiPass: OptionalPass(hash)
         output: json (default output, can be changed on the fly)
+	mode: onsite (or hosted, can be changed on-the-fly, too)
 ```

 - Then set up the service that will be accessing the api in such a way that it will be passed these params: